Nikhilshiwach0001/demo/README.md

 # demo
-hii, this is a rerpository for learning github
+hii, this is a repository for learning github